 Follow these two steps:

-1. Ensure your company is certified/registered as a minority-owned, woman-owned, LGBT-owned and/or small business supplier.
+1. Ensure your company is certified/registered as a minority-owned, woman-owned, LGBT-owned, veteran-owned, disability-owned and/or small business supplier.

 You can be registered through any of the following approved third-party organizations.
 All other registrations/certifications will be reviewed and evaluated by the Supplier Diversity Team.